st3v3nmw/lsfr.io/content/kv-store/crash-recovery.md

 If no snapshot exists, replay the entire log from the beginning.

-### Handling Corrupted Logs

-The log file may contain partial writes at the end if the server crashed mid-write.
-Your replay logic should handle this gracefully:

-- Skip incomplete/corrupted entries at the end of the log
-- Process all valid entries before the corruption
-- Continue serving requests with the recovered data

 ## Checkpointing

 As your log grows, replaying from the beginning becomes slow.
 Periodically create snapshots of your in-memory state and truncate the log.